Dimesityldioxirane

 Dimesityldioxirane is a substituted dioxirane with two mesityl groups attached to the dioxirane carbon.
-It is a colorless crystalline substance stable in its solid state around -20 °C.
+It is a colorless crystalline substance, indefinitely stable at −20 °C.

 Structure

-The molecule possesses approximately C_{2} symmetry and the mesityl groups are twisted by 54.2°.
-The bulky mesityl groups cause steric strain which is reduced by increase in R_{1}–C–R_{2} angle from 117° in dioxirane to 119.2° in dimesityldioxirane.
-The mesityl groups also rotate about the single bond, consequently reducing steric repulsions further.
+In the solid phase, the molecule possesses approximate C_{2} symmetry; under B3LYP this is predicted to be an exact symmetry, with each mesityl group being twisted away from coplanarity by 54.2°.
+The bulky mesityl groups cause steric strain, which is compensated for by an increase in the R_{1}–C–R_{2} angle from 117° in dioxirane to 119.2° in dimesityldioxirane, together with rotation of the mesityl groups out of plane.
+This in turn yields a narrower O–C–O angle and a shorter and stronger O–O bond than in other dioxiranes, stabilizing the molecule.